freitasgouvea/solidity-expert-bootcamp/05-Assembly1/Readme.md

 2. Could the answer to Q1 allow an optimisation ?

+We could remove the free memory pointer initialisation code since it is not used

 A: I tested to use an initializer to set value and the Memory after the CODECOPY has one more item using slot `0xc0`:

 ```